unexpectedpanda/retool/docs/download.md

     1. Download the latest clone lists and metadata files:

         ```
-        retool.py --update
+        retool --update
         ```

         !!! info
             On some operating systems you might need to prefix Python files with `python3` or `python` to run them.

-    1. You can now run `retool.py` or `retoolgui.py` with Python.
+    1. You can now run `retool` or `retoolgui`.

     **Linux issues**

-    If you get a libxcb error in Linux when launching `retoolgui.py`, this fixed the problem for me in Ubuntu 20.04:
+    If you get a libxcb error in Linux when launching `retoolgui`, this fixed the problem for me in Ubuntu 20.04:

     ```